dfilaretti/KPHP/src/README.txt

 5: Model checking a PHP script against an LTL property
 --------------------------------

-NOTE: there is currently an issue with the K tools which causes an exception to be thrown when checking a false LTL property on a program which prints some output on stdout .
-As a temporary solution, it is necessary to disable printing on stdout .
-This is simply done as follow:

- - open the configuration.k file
- - remove/comment the string stream="stdout" which is inside the "out" cell.

 The semantics must be compiled with a --transition option followed by one or more tags, specifying the set of rules we wish to consider transitions.